When a new, shiny product, service, or thing flies onto the market, I put it through The Gut Test.

 NFTs & all-things blockchain (2020)

-• Why: Blockchain technologies were (and still are) too complicated for the average person to understand or care about.
-Who is seriously going to manage a complicated digital wallet for all this made-up digital currency?
+- Why: Blockchain technologies were (and still are) too complicated for the average person to understand or care about.
+Who is seriously going to managed a digital wallet for all this made-up digital currency?
 Not I.

 The Latest Examples